gmoon/s3proxy/README.md

 `aws s3 ls s3://s3proxy-public/`

 ## Permissions
-Here is the minimal set of permissions needed to run s3proxy (replace s3proxy-public with your bucket name):
+Here is the minimal set of permissions needed to run s3proxy (replace mybucket with your bucket name):
 ```
 {
     "Version": "2012-10-17",